Recent reports by the Insurance Research Council revealed that nearly 15% of drivers in Louisiana are uninsured drivers.

-Uninsured motorists could present a seemingly valid card during a traffic stop, that in fact they had stopped paying the premiums for.
-Since the old system was time consuming, prone to error and sometimes skipped during routine stops, many uninsured motorists would be able to get away with presenting a worthless insurance card.
+Uninsured motorists could present a seemingly valid card during a traffic stop, that in fact, they had stopped paying the premiums for.
+Since the old system was time-consuming, prone to error and sometimes skipped during routine stops, many uninsured motorists would be able to get away with presenting a worthless insurance card.

 On average, citizens of our state pay $1,842 in premiums each year versus the national average of $1,325.
 The high number of uninsured motorists is partly to blame.
 This preventive measure by the state will hopefully balance things out, but accidents with uninsured motorists are bound to still happen.

-Here at Smiley Law Group we encourage all of our clients and readers of this blog to make sure you carry uninsured or underinsured motorist coverage (“UM”).
+Here at Smiley Law Firm, we encourage all of our clients and readers of this blog to make sure you carry uninsured or underinsured motorist coverage (“UM”).
 In Louisiana you are given three options when purchasing auto insurance:

 This is important because a significant number of Louisiana drivers either carry the minimum amount of coverage or no coverage at all.
 Adding uninsured or underinsured on your own auto policy will allow you to collect when someone hits you or your family and insurance does not cover your damages.

 Insurance companies will fight tooth and nail to eliminate a claim and minimize the amount they pay.
 You need an attorney who will stand up to the insurance companies and secure the compensation you deserve.
-The Smiley Law Group can help.
-Contact us today for a free case evaluation.
+The injury attorneys at Smiley Law Firm can help.